manoj-learnings/1st_task_netflix_data/README.md

 # 1st_task_netflix_data
-Lets import all important lidraries to perform data cleaning and aslo the data set that was downloaded from kaggel Lets see the size of the dataset
-So there are total of 8807 rows and 12 columns
-Lets Find out total null values for each column
-We cant delete the rows with null values in director as it make us to delete huge ammount of data insteaded fill it with unknown same with cast,country
-We has 10 null values in date_added but null values in release_year so we can just fill the null values with release year Findout the unique values in rating
-As 'TV-MA' is mode for rating fill null values with it Now do the same thing for duration
-AS it has large number of unique values it cant be filled with mode so just drop null values Now lets findout the duplicates in the dataset
-AS there are no duplicates in the data set no need to perform anything Lets find out the data type of each column
-Lets convert the data type of date_added to Date time
+We began the data cleaning process by importing all the necessary libraries and loading the dataset downloaded from Kaggle.
+The dataset consists of 8,807 rows and 12 columns.

+We first checked for missing values in each column.
+Some columns, such as director, cast, and country, had a significant number of missing values.
+Since dropping these rows would result in a large loss of data, we chose to fill the missing values with the placeholder "Unknown".

+The date_added column had 10 missing values, while release_year had none.
+Therefore, we filled the missing values in date_added using the corresponding values from release_year, defaulting to January 1st of the release year.

+Next, we examined the rating column and identified its unique values.
+As 'TV-MA' was the most frequent rating (mode), we filled its missing values using this value.

+The duration column contained a wide range of unique values.
+Because it is not practical to impute missing values in this case, we chose to drop the rows with null values in duration.

+We then checked for duplicate entries in the dataset.
+As no duplicates were found, no further action was needed.

+Finally, we reviewed the data types of each column.
+The date_added column was converted to a proper datetime format to facilitate better time-based analysis.